pfmarteau/TEKA/README.md

 # TEKA
 ## Time Elastic Kernel Averaging of Time Series

-Implementation of the code defined and used in [1].
+Implementation of the code defined and experimented in [1].
 Documentation is in /doc directory.
 For a python wrapper, please have a look at [py-TEKA](https://github.com/pfmarteau/py-TEKA)

 Please cite this article if you wish to reference TEKA: